lcastri/causalflow/README.md

 <!-- * [Tutorials](https://github.com/lcastri/fpcmci/tree/main/tutorials) -->

 ## <img src="https://github.com/lcastri/causalflow/raw/main/docs/assets/fpcmci_icon.png" width="18"> F-PCMCI
-Extension of the state-of-the-art causal discovery method [PCMCI](https://github.com/jakobrunge/tigramite) augmented with a feature-selection method based on Transfer Entropy.
+Extension of the state-of-the-art causal discovery method [PCMCI](https://github.com/jakobrunge/tigramite), augmented with a feature-selection method based on Transfer Entropy.
 The algorithm, starting from a prefixed set of variables, identifies the correct subset of features and a hypothetical causal model between them.
-Then, from the selected features and the hypothetical causal model, the causal discovery is executed.
-Running the latter with this refined set of variables, and with a list of potential causal links between them, contributes to achieve **faster** and **more accurate** causal discovery.
+Then, using the selected features and the hypothetical causal model, the causal discovery is executed.
+This refined set of variables and the list of potential causal links between them contribute to achieving **faster** and **more accurate** causal discovery.

-In the following it is presented an example showing the main functionality of F-PCMCI and a comparison between causal models obtained by PCMCI and F-PCMCI causal discovery algorithms on the same data.
-The latter have been created by defining a 7-variables system as follows:
+In the following, an example demonstrating the main functionality of F-PCMCI is presented, along with a comparison between causal models obtained by PCMCI and F-PCMCI causal discovery algorithms using the same data.
+The dataset consists of a 7-variables system defined as follows:

 $$
 \begin{cases}